kshyst/Docs/Terminology/ICT terms.md

 - **Hash Value:** a fixed-size string or characters that is computed by a hash function
 - **Hash Function:** takes an input of an arbitrary size and returns an output of fixed length, i.e., a hash value.
 - **Password salting:** refers to adding a salt, i.e., a random value, to the password before it is hashed.
+- **MIME:** Multipurpose Internet Mail Extensions.
+Internet standard that extends the format of email messages to support text in character sets other that ASCII as well as attachments like audio, video, images ...
+-